DeanBolte/haskell-multikey/README.md

 # multikey

-This is a small haskell project to explore Multi-Key Encryption.
+This is a small haskell project to explore simple Multi-Key Encryption.